jupyterlab/jupyterlab/docs/source/user/workspaces.rst

 -------------------------

 A number of commands is available to manage workspaces from the main menu, sidebar, and command palette:

-- `create-new`, `clone`, `rename`, `reset` and `delete` act on the workspaces stored by on the server in :ref:`the dedicated location <workspaces-directory>`.
+- `create-new`, `clone`, `rename`, `reset`, and `delete` act on the workspaces stored by on the server in :ref:`the dedicated location <workspaces-directory>`.
-- `save` `save as`, `import` and `export` can load and store the workspace to/from the file system (contained within the Jupyter root directory); `save` will save the workspace to the most recently saved file
+- `save`, `save as`, `import`, and `export` can load and store the workspace to/from the file system (contained within the Jupyter root directory); `save` will save the workspace to the most recently saved file.

 In the sidebar the current workspace is indicated with check mark (✓).
 A different workspace can be opened by clicking on the corresponding sidebar item.
-Opening context menu over the workspace item in the sidebar will present actions available for management of that workspace:
+Opening context menu (right click) over the workspace item in the sidebar will present actions available for management of that workspace:

 .. image:: ../images/workspaces-sidebar.png
    :align: center